Barone Ricasoli Brolio Chianti Classico DOCG 2018

 After blending, the wine then matures for nine months in French oak tonneaux of second and third use, which adds complexity.
 The wine doesn’t get marked by wood flavours, but it picks up some tannin and softens in the barrel.
 After that, it’s bottled and released in June.

 Brolio is a young wine, so decanting for an hour is worthwhile.
 In the glass, the appearance is a pale crimson.
 Sangiovese doesn’t have a deep colour, and the international components haven’t added any overtly deep hues either.

 The nose is surprisingly aromatic, with cherries and violets.
 In the mouth, the first impression is juicy sour cherries.
-There’s abundant acidity, and enough tannin to underpin the fruit and contribute a little astringency.
-The alcohol level is also at that sweet spot of 13.5%, well balanced to the acidity, tannins and fruit weight.
-There’s an excellent persistent finish which will draw you back to the glass.
+There’s abundant acidity and enough tannin to underpin the fruit and contribute a little astringency.
+The alcohol level is also at that sweet spot of 13.5%, well-balanced to the acidity, tannins and fruit weight.
+There’s an excellent persistent finish that will draw you back to the glass.
 This wine is dangerously easy to drink, so take your time and enjoy it!

 Brolio is particularly enjoyable with charcuterie and cheeses, as the acidity in the wine cuts through the fat.
 In particular, a Tuscan salami from the town of Prato, called Sbriciolona, or Finocchiona is excellent.
 Perhaps that’s because this salami includes some Chianti wine in the recipe.
 However, the real affinity seems to be with the fennel flavours in the salami, which complement the wine perfectly.

 Cheeses are a natural match, too, particularly those that are young and slightly soft.
 Fresh Pecorino Toscano DOP fits the bill admirably.

 Of course, Pasta dishes with tomato-based sauces hit the spot too!

 Barone Ricasoli Spa Società Agricola

 53013 Gaiole in Chianti (SI)